A categorical account of the Metropolis-Hastings algorithm: Semiadditive CD categories

 \subsection{Lebesgue decompositions}

 A fundamental concept in measure theory is the notion of a \emph{Lebesgue decomposition}.
-Given measures $\nu$ and $\mu$ on the same measurable space, recall that a Lebesgue decomposition of $\nu$ with respect to $\mu$ is an expression of the form

-where $\nu_\ac$ is a measure that is absolutely continuous with respect to $\mu$, and $\nu_\si$ is another measure that is \emph{singular} with respect to $\mu$.
+Given measures $\nu$ and $\mu$ on the same measurable space, recall that a Lebesgue decomposition of $\nu$ with respect to $\mu$ is an expression of the form $\nu = \nu_\ac + \nu_\si$, where $\nu_\ac$ is a measure that is absolutely continuous with respect to $\mu$, and $\nu_\si$ is another measure that is \emph{singular} with respect to $\mu$.
 Here singular means there exists a measurable set $S$ such that $\nu_\si(S) = 0$ and $\mu(S^c) = 0$.
 Intuitively, $\nu_\si$ and $\mu$ assign mass to disjoint regions of the space.
 It is a classical result that a Lebesgue decomposition always exists whenever $\nu$ and $\mu$ are $\sigma$-finite \cite[Section~32]{halmos2013measure}.
 We now establish an abstract version of this concept in the setting of $\CMon$-enriched categories.

 \begin{definition} Let $\C$ be a $\CMon$-enriched category.
 A \emph{meet} of morphisms $\P, \Q : \tarS \to \sndS$ in $\C$ is a greatest lower bound of $\P$ and $\Q$ with respect to the preorder $\ll$. \end{definition}